ItsHeyBlinken/Component_Library/DEPLOYMENT.md

 ## Troubleshooting

-### Build Fails
+### Build Fails or Doesn't Run

-**Issue:** Build command fails with npm errors
+**Issue:** Build command fails with npm errors, or build doesn't run at all

 **Solution:**
+- **If using Option 1 (Static Site):**
   - Ensure Node.js 18+ is available in Coolify's build environment
   - Check that all dependencies are listed in `package.json`
   - Verify the build command path is correct: `cd Frontend && npm install && npm run build-storybook`
+  - Check build logs in Coolify to see if the command executed
+- **If build doesn't run:** Switch to Option 2 (Dockerfile) which guarantees the build runs
+- **If using Option 2 (Dockerfile):**
+  - Ensure Docker has enough resources (memory/CPU)
+  - Check Docker build logs in Coolify
+  - Verify the Dockerfile is in the repository root

-### Output Directory Not Found
+### Output Directory Not Found or Blank Page

-**Issue:** Coolify can't find the output directory
+**Issue:** Coolify can't find the output directory, or site shows blank page/404

 **Solution:**
+- **If using Option 1 (Static Site):**
   - Verify the output directory path: `Frontend/storybook-static`
   - Ensure the build completes successfully (check build logs)
   - The directory is created during the build process
+  - If build didn't run, the directory won't exist - switch to Option 2
+- **If using Option 2 (Dockerfile):**
+  - Check Docker build logs to ensure build stage completed
+  - Verify nginx is serving from `/usr/share/nginx/html`
+  - Check container logs in Coolify

 ### Components Not Loading